 My practice emerges from the fluid, fluctuating landscapes of neurodivergence— states of being that resist linear narratives and fixed identities.
 Divergence at its essence is a departure; a process or state of moving apart or separating from.
 In the case of neurodivergence, it is a departure from neuronormativity, or the dominant societal standards of “normal” neurocognitive functioning and performance.
 In this outflowing there lies a threshold—limen—a site of transformation where meaning unravels and something new can begin to take shape.

 Surrealism, with its radical embrace of the uncanny, the symbolic, and the visceral, offers tools for disrupting normative boundaries: between body and world, order and chaos, sense and nonsense.
-It reveals the hidden seams of reality, the untamed edges where the familiar becomes strange.
 Surrealism offers more than aesthetic: it is a methodology of rupture, of revealing the cracks in dominant systems of sense and value.
 Through its lens, the neurodivergent bodymind is not pathology but portal—a visionary mode of seeing, being, and doing that is uniquely attuned to the edges of transformation in a postnormal, collapsing world.
 In this space, neuroqueering becomes a ritual of reconfiguration—a conscious undoing of inherited patterns of normative perception, strategies, and embodiment.
 It is a liminal movement that re-attunes the bodymind to the fertile disarray and uncanny beauty pulsing through both self and environment.

 Manifesto of autosurrealism: Towards a neurocosmopolitan reality.
 In N. Walker (Ed.), Neuroqueer anthology.
 Autonomous Press [in press].

-Becoming-Creature: A neuroqueer approach to autistic (re)animation.
+Becoming-creature: A neuroqueer approach to autistic (re)animation.
 In N. Walker & A. Reichart (Eds.), Neurodiversity in Psychotherapy.
 W.W.
-Norton & Co.
-[Manuscript submitted for publication].
+Norton & Co. [submitted for publication].

-I am a psychotherapist, movement practitioner, and writer whose work traverses the landscapes of neuroqueer theory, somatic and transpersonal psychology, posthuman ecologies, and the arts.
-I draw from queer and surrealist traditions to subvert dominant frameworks of normality and reclaim variation, deviance, and dissolution as creatively (re)generative forces.
-I hold a Masters of Arts in Counseling Psychology with an emphasis in Somatic Psychology and have served as a psychotherapist at community mental health agencies in New York City and Oakland, CA.
+I am a neurodivergent writer and somatic movement practitioner whose work traverses the landscapes of neuroqueer theory, somatic and transpersonal psychology, posthuman ecologies, and the arts.
+Drawing from queer and surrealist traditions, I seek to subvert dominant frameworks of normality and reclaim variation, deviance, and dissolution as creatively (re)generative forces.
+Holding a Masters of Arts in Counseling Psychology with an emphasis in Somatic Psychology, I have served as a psychotherapist in private practice and community mental health agencies in New York City and Oakland, CA.